-A Pixel device has been spotted on Geekbench named as Foxconn Pixel 3 XL, which is right now not the phone’s official name, powered by sdm710 processor along with 6GB RAM.
-Foxconn is the listed OEM in place of Google that indicates, the device is just in the production stage right now.
+A Pixel device has been spotted on Geekbench named Foxconn Pixel 3 XL, which is right now not the phone’s official name, powered by an sdm710 processor along with 6GB RAM.
+Foxconn is the listed OEM in place of Google, indicating that the device is just in the production stage.

 As regards the Pixel 3 Lite, it would feature a 5.56-inch IPS display along with Full HD+ resolution, Snapdragon 670 processor, 4GB of RAM with 32GB of storage, a meager 2,915 mAh battery, and a 12MP camera at the back.

 Here’s a Pixel device you would love to own.

 Sure, Pixel 3 Lite XL will be a tad costlier than the Pixel 3 Lite with 6GB RAM and Snapdragon 710 chipset over the Pixel 3 Lite with 4GB of RAM and Snapdragon 670 processor.
 The Pixel 3 Lite XL is expected to feature a 6-inch display and will feature a no-notch full HD+ IPS display, and a headphone jack.

 Both the Pixel 3 Lite and Pixel 3 Lite XL sets are rumored to be released in January 2019, but the exact release date is yet under wraps.